Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Experiments

-{\bfseries Implementation Details.} As mentioned in Section~\ref{sec:fe}, we employ either the original pre-trained CLIP model \cite{radford2021learning} or ReID-domain pre-trained variants of CLIP \cite{tan2024harnessing, jiang2025modeling} as our modality-specific encoders.
-For fairness, we use the same version of CLIP-ViT-B/16 as the visual encoder and Xformer as the textual encoder in IRRA \cite{jiang2023cross} to conduct experiments.
-Specifically, the input size of images is 384$\times$128 and the maximum length $L$ of the input word tokens is set to 77.
-We employ the Adam optimizer to train our model for 60 epochs with a cosine learning rate decay strategy by default, which differs from the 100 epochs used for the ICFG-PEDES dataset.
-The initial learning rate is $1e-5$ and the batch size is 64 for the original CLIP model parameters.
-In particular, the temperature parameter $\tau_1$ in the A-SDM loss is set to 0.02, while the temperature parameter $\tau_2$ in the EFA loss is set to 1.0.
-The weight parameter $\alpha$ in the A-SDM loss is set to 10.0 by default, and set to 1 in the RSTPReid dataset, and the factor $\lambda$ in the LSE pooling is set to 1.0.
+{\bfseries Implementation Details.} We utilize either the original CLIP model \cite{radford2021learning} or its ReID-domain pre-trained variants \cite{tan2024harnessing, jiang2025modeling} as encoders tailored to each modality.
+To maintain consistency, we employ the identical CLIP-ViT-B/16 model for visual encoding and Xformer for text encoding, following the setup used in IRRA \cite{jiang2023cross} for our experiments.
+Specifically, images are resized to 384$\times$128 pixels, and the maximum sequence length $L$ for input word tokens is set to 77.
+The model is trained using the Adam optimizer for 60 epochs with a default cosine learning rate decay schedule, in contrast to the 100 epochs employed for the ICFG-PEDES dataset.
+The original CLIP model parameters are trained with an initial learning rate of $1e-5$ and a batch size of 64.
+In particular, the temperature $\tau_1$ in the A-SDM loss is set to 0.02, while the temperature $\tau_2$ in the EFA loss takes a value of 1.0.
+The weight factor $\alpha$ of A-SDM is set to 10.0 by default, and set to 1 in the RSTPReid dataset, and the factor $\lambda$ in the LSE pooling is set to 1.0.
 Due to variations in data distribution, the margins used in the EFA loss differ across the three datasets.
 The specific margins used in Eq.~\eqref{eq:efa_q} for each dataset are provided in Table~\ref{tab:margin}.
 When using ReID-domain pre-trained CLIP models, we adopt the same initial learning rate and batch size as in NAM \cite{tan2024harnessing} and HAM \cite{jiang2025modeling}, while keeping all other settings unchanged.
+The hardware configuration used in our experiments is shown in Table~\ref{tab:hardware}, while the detailed software environment is supplied in the code repository we have released.